 Admins might have reservations about TestOps.
 After all, it requires giving access and partial control over infrastructure to people in other departments.
 However, a separation of sorts can be achieved here.
 The Ops people care more about low-level stuff, hardware, and script-level maintenance, whereas QA will need access to the configuration of their testing environment.

-The main point here is that if testers are going to take over managing the testing infrastructure, it will reduce the workload on admins when extreme situations arise.
-A fix for something found at staging might require the admins to spend the weekend rolling out the new version on new servers.
-This can be avoided if QA has access to the servers and can deal with the issue on their own.
+The main point here is that if testers take over managing the testing infrastructure, it will reduce the workload on admins when extreme situations arise.
+A fix for something found at staging might require the admins to spend the weekend rolling out a new version on new servers.
+This can be avoided if QA can access the servers and deal with the issue independently.

 Just as the QA people start supporting and mentoring developers with writing tests, the admins take on the role of backing up testers.